-On December 26, 2012, we entered into an employment agreement with Mr. Smulyan with an initial term expiring on February 29, 2016, that continued his position as our Chairman and Chief Executive Officer.
+On December 26, 2012, we entered into an employment agreement with Jeffrey H. Smulyan with an initial term expiring on February 29, 2016, that continued his position as our Chairman and Chief Executive Officer.
 Mr. Smulyan's base salary was \$900,000 for the first year, \$925,000 for the second year, and \$950,000 for the third year.
-Following the initial three-year term, Mr. Smulyan's employment agreement automatically renews for additional one-year terms, unless either the company or Mr. Smulyan elect not to renew on or before December 31 of the renewal term.
-Mr. Smulyan's base salary increases by \$25,000 during each renewal term.
-Mr. Smulyan's base salary for the last year was \$1,000,000.
+Following the initial three-year term, Mr. Smulyan's employment agreement automatically renewed for additional one-year terms, unless either the company or Mr. Smulyan elected not to renew on or before December 31 of the renewal term.
+Mr. Smulyan's base salary increased by \$25,000 during each renewal term.
 Mr. Smulyan received a \$700,000 signing bonus in connection with execution of the agreement, and the company forgave the balance of a loan payable from Mr. Smulyan which had a balance on November 30, 2012 of \$1,151,966.
-Mr. Smulyan's annual incentive compensation target is 125% of his base salary and will be paid, if at all, based upon achievement of certain performance goals determined by our Compensation Committee.
-The company retains the right to pay any annual incentive compensation in cash or shares of our Class A common stock.
-Each year the agreement remains in effect, Mr. Smulyan is entitled to receive an option to acquire 37,500 shares of Class A common stock.
+Mr. Smulyan's annual incentive compensation target was 125% of his base salary and was to be paid, if at all, based upon achievement of certain performance goals determined by our Compensation Committee.
+The company retained the right to pay any annual incentive compensation in cash or shares of our Class A common stock.
+Each year the agreement remained in effect, Mr. Smulyan was entitled to receive an option to acquire 37,500 shares of Class A common stock.
 On or about March 1, 2013, Mr. Smulyan received a grant of 100,000 restricted shares of Class A common stock, 43,750 of which vested on March 1, 2014, 28,125 of which vested on March 1, 2015 and 28,125 of which vested on March 1, 2016.
-Mr. Smulyan receives a \$2,000 monthly automobile allowance, is reimbursed for up to \$10,000 per year in premiums for life and disability insurance, and retains the right to participate in all company employee benefit plans for which he is otherwise eligible.
-The agreement is subject to termination by our board of directors for cause (as defined in the agreement), and by Mr. Smulyan for good reason (as defined in the agreement).
-Mr. Smulyan is entitled to certain termination benefits upon disability or death, and certain severance benefits.
+Mr. Smulyan received a \$2,000 monthly automobile allowance, was reimbursed for up to \$10,000 per year in premiums for life and disability insurance, and retained the right to participate in all company employee benefit plans for which he is otherwise eligible.
+The agreement was subject to termination by our board of directors for cause (as defined in the agreement), and by Mr. Smulyan for good reason (as defined in the agreement).
+Mr. Smulyan was entitled to certain termination benefits upon disability or death, and certain severance benefits.